bbauska/UC-Davis-JS-Basics/readme.md

 </p>

 The next thing to talk about is returning data.
-So far our functions have just done one thing, they've printed out to the console log, because that's really all we have for right now.
+So far our functions have just done one thing, they&apos;ve printed out to the console log, because that&apos;s really all we have for right now.
 We will be doing more interesting things, I promise.
 But for right now, what we have is to print out to the console log.

 But we can make functions that return something.
 And that in this case, it looks subtle.
 The difference is subtle because in the end, what we have is the console.
-So we're printing to the console.
-But here I've updated my function, I'm calling it return sum.
+So we&apos;re printing to the console.
+But here I&apos;ve updated my function, I&apos;m calling it return sum.
 And instead of just printing to the console, and returning the sum of these two numbers, and then I can console log that out.
-Again, it's just going to the console, so the end result isn't all that different.
+Again, it&apos;s just going to the console, so the end result isn&apos;t all that different.
 But there is a subtle but important difference between these two things.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~ 266. function addnumbs & returnsum (154) ~~~~~~~~~~~~~~~~~~~~~~~~~~-->